jrochkind/attr_json/README.md

 ## State of Code, and To Be Done

-This code is solid and stable and is being used in production by at least a handful of people, including the primary maintainer, jrochkind.

-The project is currently getting very little maintainance -- and is still working reliably through Rails releases.
-It is tested on edge rails and ruby (and has needed very few if any changes with subsequent releases), and I endeavor to keep it working as Rails keeps releasing.
+This code is solid and stable and is being used in production.
+If you don't see a lot of activity, it might be because it's stable, rather than abandoned.
+Check to see if it's passing/supported on recent Rails?
+We test on "edge" unreleased rails to try to stay ahead of compatibility, and has worked through multiple major Rails verisons with few if any changes needed.

 In order to keep the low-maintenace scenario sustainable, I am *very* cautious accepting new features, especially if they increase code complexity at all.
 Even if you have a working PR, I may be reluctant to accept it.
 I'm prioritizing sustainability and stability over new features, and so far this is working out well.
 However, discussion is always welcome!
 Especially when paired with code (failing tests for the bugfix or feature you want are super helpful on their own!).